Sorting Core Values for Effective Parenting

-B. Next, the Core Values ebook,?values will vary based on which values support how you parent and how you coach parents.
+B. Next, the Core Values ebook shows that values will vary based on which values support how you parent and how you coach parents.
 Likewise, values define how you think about parenting.
-The PDF files serve to help you define parenting values an incorporate them into family activities. ?
+The PDF files serve to help you define parenting values an incorporate them into family activities.

 C. Discuss in your mentoring session or write out how the values you chose are the foundation for your parenting.